 Background and Prior Experience: Ms. Miller serves as Chairwoman and Co-Chief Executive Officer of the Business Talent Group, a global marketplace for top independent professionals doing project-based work, which she founded in 2007.
 From 2000 through 2007, she was a venture partner with Maveron LLC, a Seattle-based venture capital firm.
 From 1995 to 1999, Ms. Miller held various positions at Americast, a digital video and interactive services joint venture formed with the Walt Disney Company, including as Acting President and Chief Operating Officer.
 From 1993 to 1995, she served in the White House as Special Assistant to the President during the Clinton Administration; from 1990 to 1992, she was a White House Fellow at the Department of the Treasury; and from 1986 to 1987, she was the chief legal advisor to Governor Richard Riley in South Carolina.
-Ms. Miller was a member of the board of directors of Capella Education Company, a provider of online education programs, from 2001 until its merger in August 2018 with Strayer Education, Inc. She also served on the board of directors on TRW, a global supplier of automotive systems and components to OEMs, from 2005 until its sale in 2015.
+Since April 2020, Ms. Miller has served on the board of directors of Howmet Aerospace, Inc., a global provider of advanced engineering solutions for the aerospace and transportation industries.
+Ms. Miller was a member of the board of directors of Capella Education Company, a provider of online education programs, from 2001 until its merger in August 2018 with Strayer Education, Inc. She also served on the board of directors of TRW, a global supplier of automotive systems and components to OEMs, from 2005 until its sale in 2015.
 She is on the board of the Drucker Institute and Peer Health Exchange.
 Ms. Miller earned a B.A. from the University of Michigan and a J.D. from the University of Virginia.

-Key Skillset: The specific experience, qualifications, attributes, and skills that led to the conclusion that Ms. Miller should serve as a director of LKQ include her executive officer positions and her service on the board of an automotive company.
+Key Skillset: The specific experience, qualifications, attributes, and skills that led to the conclusion that Ms. Miller should serve as a director of LKQ include her executive officer positions and her service on the board of two companies with significant interests in the automotive space.
 Her executive experience brings insights to LKQ regarding operations, digital technology, corporate development, capital allocation and human resource management.
 Ms. Miller also can provide guidance regarding LKQ's government affairs matters as a result of her public sector experience in the White House, the Department of the Treasury and as chief legal advisor to the Governor of South Carolina.
 In addition, she brings corporate governance insights with her service on public company governance committees.